jo/session25519/README.md

 [zxcvbn](https://github.com/dropbox/zxcvbn) are critically important to the overall security of the system.

-## Version `v1` versus `v2`
+## Version 2.x.x Changes

-There are two versions of this function that you can call, `v1` and `v2`.

-`v1` is the original version (before there was a version).
-If you are upgrading from version `1.x.x` of this package you will want to specify the `v1` arg.
-If you do not, the keys generated will not be the same deterministic keypair you would expect for a given user ID and password.
-If you specify `v1`, which is backwards compatible, everything should behave identically to before.

-The `scrypt` key derivation function in `v2` will now return 64 Bytes of derived key material (vs. 32B in `v1`).
-The first 32B are used to seed the `nacl.box.keyPair.fromSecretKey()` function, and the second 32B are used to seed the `nacl.sign.keyPair.fromSeed()` function.
-So now you get two full sets of keys returned.
-One for encryption, and one for digital signatures.
-These keys are all returned as `Uint8Array` objects and can be used directly by TweetNaCL.js.
+In version 2.x.x of this package the `scrypt` key derivation was changed from 32 Bytes of output to 64 Bytes.
+The first 32 Bytes remain the same as before when used as a seed for generating encryption keys.
+The extra 32 Bytes now being derived are used to seed the generation of a TweetNaCL digital signature key pair.
+These extra signing keys are now returned in the Object returned from this function.
+The security of this new approach has been reviewed by Dmitry Chestnykh ([@dchest](https://github.com/dchest)), who is the author of the TweetNacl.js package and a cryptography expert.

-For convenience, a Base64 encoded version of each key is also returned in the Object literal.
+As an additional convenience, a Base64 encoded version of each key is now also returned in the Object literal alongside the `Uint8Array` keys.

 ## Usage